Father's Day

 Recognition of Mother's Day vs. Father's Day

 Mother's Day was first proclaimed in Boston in 1870 by Julia Ward Howe, a Unitarian.
 The proclamation was a rallying call for peace.
 It was observed in 1907 at the request of Anna Jarvis of Philadelphia, PA who asked her church to hold service in memory of all mothers on the anniversary of her mother's death.
 It became a Presidential Proclamation in perpetuity on May 8, 1914 always issued for the second Sunday in May.
 Father's Day occurred first on June 19, 1910, 40 years later at the request of Sonora Smart (Mrs. John B) Dodd of Spokane, WA.
-It was proclaimed for that date by the major of Spokane and recognized by the governor of Washington.
+It was proclaimed for that date by the mayor of Spokane and recognized by the governor of Washington.
 The idea was publicly supported by President Calvin Coolidge in 1924, but did not received a Presidential Proclaimed until 1966, and then only for that year.
 It was assured annual recognition by President Proclamation on April 24, 1972, 58 years after the presidential proclamation for Mother's Day and 102 years after the first recognition of Mother's Day.
 It remains the only Presidential Proclamation directed to the benefit of men while there are nine different Presidential Proclamation's for the benefit of women.
 Ever wonder why all of the anti-father and anti-male laws and legal decisions are going into effect nationally and locally.
 Think about it!
 What have you, as a man, actively done to make a difference?
 Women had to push for us in this and many other cases.
 But what about all the other areas of a man's life that aren't receiving any attention.
 Life span, work safety.
 Protection from violence.
 Protection from false allegations.
 Protection from unfair custody and child support laws.
 Protecting our sons from genital mutilation.
 And, of course, I could go on.
 Do something before you regret ending up on the short end of the stick.

 Happy Mother's Day vs. Happy Father's Day - 2000 (5/14/00 and 6/18/00)